-Passwords and passphrases can either be generated randomly or chosen by the user.
+Passwords and passphrases are required to be randomly generated as of DAR CP version 5.0.
 A randomly generated value has the benefit that it will provide an objective amount of entropy, but can be difficult for a user to remember.
 A user generated value may be easier to remember, but may be predictable, therefore, lowering the entropy calculation reducing the strength of the password or passphrase.
+If random generation is not a workable solution for the mission use case, then a deviation from the DAR CP is required.
 There are many suggested methods for the user generation of passwords; more information on these can be found in NIST SP 800-118, Guide to Enterprise Password Management.
-These methods attempt to reduce the predictability while maintaining length and memorability, but because they are user chosen they are all still at risk of being predicable.
-If the password or passphrase is predicable, an attacker could try a much shorter list of common or personal values reducing the average time to find the correct password or passphrase.
+These methods attempt to reduce the predictability while maintaining length and memorability, but because they are user chosen, they are all still at risk of being predicable.
+If the password or passphrase is predicable, an attacker could try a much shorter list of common or personal values, reducing the average time to find the correct password or passphrase.
 The most effective way to ensure the password or passphrase has an appropriate amount of entropy is by applying random generation.
 The remainder of this appendix addresses random generation.